vishalwayachal/ai_project/README.md

 # AI Modules

-This project provides a FastAPI-based service for text rephrasing.
-It is designed to rephrase text using machine learning models.
+This project provides a FastAPI-based service for text rephrasing using machine learning models.
+It is designed for easy integration, robust logging, and standardized API responses.

 ## Features
 - **Rephrase Service**: Rephrase text using a transformers-based model.